 8. Broad general right to counsel

-9. Relationship between the paragraph 10(b) right to counsel and section 7
+9. Relationship between the section 10(b) right to counsel and section 7

-“[t]he fact that the police complied with paragraph 10(b) does not mean that a statement is voluntary under the confessions rules.
-Conversely, the fact that a statement is made voluntarily does not rule out a breach of paragraph 10(b)” (Sinclair, supra at paragraph 29).
+“[t]he fact that the police complied with section 10(b) does not mean that a statement is voluntary under the confessions rules.
+Conversely, the fact that a statement is made voluntarily does not rule out a breach of section 10(b)” (Sinclair, supra at paragraph 29).

 10. The right to counsel for youths